Other assessment methods

 The GMC in Supporting information for appraisal and revalidation suggests that feedback should “reflect the totality of your work.”
 As part of revalidation requirements appraisers should therefore seek feedback and reflect upon it.

-Each doctor you appraise has the opportunity to leave feedback on their appraisal after they have agreed your summary is a true representation of their appraisal.
-This feedback is collated on MARS and once five doctors have left feedback, you, as an appraiser, can request to see it.
-The feedback is available from you local appraisal lead.
+Each doctor you appraise has the opportunity to leave feedback on their appraisal after they have agreed the appraisal summary.
+This feedback is collated on MARS and once three doctors have left feedback, you, as an appraiser, can view this feedback.
+On MARS you should go to 'Appraiser'>'Feedback Analytics'.

 You may wish to use this template to reflect on your results.